 Understanding Facebook Ads: A Quick Guide

 Why do people use Facebook?

-Are they looking to search a keyword and solve a problem?
+Are they looking to search for a keyword and solve a problem?
 Do they need a plumber?
-Obviously not.

 But that doesn’t mean it’s a waste of ad spend, either.

-Facebook has more than two billion monthly active users.
+Facebook has more than two and a half billion monthly active users.
 You can find almost any target or niche market on the platform.

-And with such a diverse and large user base, you have a great shot at finding success.
+With such a large and diverse user base, you have a great shot at finding success.

 You can currently advertise on mobile, desktop, Instagram, and even through Facebook Messenger.